Elections to the European Parliament 2024

 EU elections in Sweden

-When the polling stations close after the elections to the European Parliament, the municipalities carry out a preliminary count of the votes.
-After this, the county administrative boards conduct the final vote count.
+When the polling stations closed after the elections to the European Parliament, the municipalities carried out a preliminary count of the votes.
+The county administrative boards then conducted the final vote count.
 Both the preliminary and the final results are shown on val.se.

 10 June

-The county administrative boards start the final vote count.
+The county administrative boards started the final vote count.

 One week after the EU elections

-Approximately one week after election day, the Election Authority establishes the Swedish election result and members and alternate members of the European Parliament are appointed.
+The Election Authority established the Swedish election result and members and alternate members of the European Parliament were appointed.
+The elections ended when the Election Authority published the election results on the authority’s bulletin board and on www.val.se.

 In June and July

-The task of forming political groups in the European Parliament can commence from 10 June.
-The composition of the groups in the European Parliament should be completed by the time the new legislative term starts.
+The task of forming political groups in the European Parliament was able to commence from 10 June.
+The composition of the groups in the European Parliament was completed by the time the new legislative term started.

 16 July

-The legislative term of the newly elected European Parliament starts on 16 July with a meeting in Strasbourg, France.
-At the meeting, the members of the European Parliament (MEPs) elect a new President of the European Parliament.
+The legislative term of the newly elected European Parliament started on 16 July with a meeting in Strasbourg, France.
+At the meeting, the President of the European Parliament Roberta Metsola was elected for a second term.

-The European Parliament elects the President of the Commission
+The European Parliament elected the President of the Commission

-After the heads of state and government in the European Council have put forward a candidate for President of the European Commission, the European Parliament holds a vote on this candidate.
+The heads of state and government in the European Council put forward Ursula von der Leyen as candidate for President of the European Commission for a second term.
+She was then elected through a vote in the European Parliament on 18 July 2024.

 Hearings in the committees